-Fifteen miles east of Salem, Oregon's state capital, Silverton is affectionately known as Oregon's Garden City.
+Silverton is fifteen miles east of Salem, Oregon's state capital.
+The town is affectionately known as Oregon's Garden City.
 While many perennial attractions lend to this moniker, it's The Oregon Garden that exemplifies Silverton's growing appeal.

 The Oregon Garden comprises over 80 acres of beautiful botanic landscape.
 This year-round public space has several specialty plots, including a Children's Garden and a Pet-Friendly Garden.